fbertran/formalisms/doc/presentation.md

       [collection] = {
         minimum    = 2,
         maximum    = 2,
-        value_type = re.operator [meta].of, -- re is a reference to the expression model
+        value_type = re.operator [meta].of, -- re will be a reference to the expression instance
+                                            -- containing this operator
       },
     },
   },